HyunCafe/my-javascript-notes/topics/jsDOMandMath.md

 // Add an event listener for the specified eventType to the element element.addEventListener("eventType", functionCalled);

+Example:
+// Get an element by its id
+const element = document.getElementById("myId");

+// Select the first element that matches a CSS selector const element = document.querySelector(".myClass");

+// Select all elements that match a CSS selector const elements = document.querySelectorAll(".myClass");
 ```

 #### Add to Multiple Event Listener